 None of the information on this page is a substitute for having a copy of the A-620 Rev B standard.
 This information is intended to help guide you in understanding why specific tests and their required parameters are needed.

-A-620BWhat is IPC/WHMA A-620?
+What is IPC/WHMA A-620?

 The IPC/WHMA-A-620, Requirements and Acceptance for Cable/Wire Harness Assemblies is a joint project of IPC (Institute of Printed Circuits) and WHMA (Wire Harness Manufacturers Association).
 Originally released in 2002, the IPC/WHMA-A-620 has become the industry standard against which to measure quality.